apache/datafusion-sqlparser-rs/README.md

 This parser is currently being used by the [DataFusion] query engine, [LocustDB], [Ballista] and [GlueSQL].

+This parser is used as a syntax analyzer.
+We don't intend to have more semantic logic because it varies drastically between dialects, the same is true for projects like compilers.
+If you want to do semantic analysis, feel free to use this project as a base

 ## Example

 To parse a simple `SELECT` statement: